VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ### Minimum Liquidatable Collateral

 The `Comptroller.minLiquidatableCollateral` variable represents the minimal collateral in USD required for regular (non-batch) liquidations.
 Accounts with collateral below this threshold may not be eligible for non-batch liquidations.
-It's defined in atoms of USD (18 decimals).
+It's defined in USD value (18 decimals scale).

 ## Finding Under-Collateralized Accounts